ArkV1/DataBundleBuilder/README.md

 # REQUIREMENTS
-Do not forget to install Firebase CLI | otherwise you will experience authentication problems with no error messages
+Do not forget to install Firebase CLI | otherwise you will experience authentication problems with no error messages Other such errors might be caused by wront time set on your machine

 # NOTES